[Updated April 3, 2022]

 Hiking the Horse Trough Falls Trail

-If, like us, you didn’t know that the Upper Chattahoochee River Campground was closed, arriving at the campground parking lot could prove confusing.
+Since we didn’t know that the Upper Chattahoochee River Campground was closed, arriving at the campgrounds parking lot proved confusing.

-There are no signs for the campground, and no notice that it is currently closed.
-There’s nothing but a large steel bar blocking the very entrance our map suggested we should take.
+There were no signs for the campground and no notice that it was closed.
+There was nothing but a large steel bar blocking the very entrance our map suggested we should take.

-If you walk around the gate and continue on foot, you’ll see a large Chattahoochee National Forest sign on the right hand side, which convinced us we were heading in the right direction.
+We walked around the gate and continued on foot, seeing a large Chattahoochee National Forest sign on the right hand side, which convinced us we were heading in the right direction.

 Even in the light of day, walking through the seemingly abandoned 34-site campground proved somewhat haunting.
-According to the official US Forest Service site, it’s been closed for more than 3.5 years now due to tornado damage to Chattahoochee River Rd.
+According to the official US Forest Service site, it had been closed for more than 3.5 years due to tornado damage to Chattahoochee River Rd.

-It looks it, too, with weeds and vines consuming picnic tables, climbing over lantern posts, and starting to cover the campground’s lone restroom.
+It looked it, too, with weeds and vines consuming picnic tables, climbing over lantern posts, and starting to cover the Helen campground’s lone restroom.
 But the mature forest all around it remains extraordinarily beautiful.

-As you reach the end of the campground road, you’ll see the Horse Trough Falls Trail marker– a green diamond and the number 173– on the right side of the circular drive.
+As you reach the end of the campground’s road, you’ll see the Horse Trough Falls Trail marker– a green diamond and the number 173– on the right side of the circular drive.